-Sending site landowners choose to sever the right to develop their land from the land itself and sell their development rights to receiving site landowners who are permitted to build at greater densities than allowed under current zoning with the purchase of development rights.
+Sending site landowners choose to sever the right to develop their land from the land itself and sell their development rights to receiving site landowners who are permitted to build additional development capacity above the base density, but at or below the allowed maximum density ((at greater densities than allowed)) under current zoning, with the purchase of transferable development rights.
 When transferable development rights are allocated to sending site property owners, the land is protected from future development in perpetuity through a conservation easement.
-In so doing, the TDR program: (1) benefits small rural property owners by providing them financial compensation to not develop their land, (2) directs rural development growth into urban areas, and (3) preserves land through private market transactions.
+In so doing, the TDR program: (1) benefits ((small rural)) Rural and Resource land property owners by providing them financial compensation to not develop their land, (2) directs ((rural)) future Rural and Resource land development growth into urban areas, saving the County the cost of providing services to rural development and yielding climate change benefits through reduced household transportation-related greenhouse gas emissions, and (3) permanently preserves land through private market transactions.

-- R-312 As an innovative means to permanently preserve private lands with countywide public benefit, to encourage higher densities in urban areas and reduce residential development capacity in Rural Area and Resource Lands, King County shall continue to operate an effective TDR Program. - R-313 The priority of the TDR Program is to reduce development potential in the Rural Area and Resource Lands by encouraging the transfer of development rights from private rural lands into the Urban Growth Area. - R-314 King County supports and shall work actively to facilitate the transfer of Rural Area and Resource Lands development rights to: - a.
+- R-312 As an innovative means to permanently preserve private lands with countywide public benefit, to encourage higher densities in urban areas and reduce residential development capacity in Rural Area and Resource Lands, King County shall continue to operate an effective TDR Program. - R-313 The priority of the TDR Program is to reduce development potential in the Rural private rural lands into the Urban Growth Area. - R-314 King County supports and shall work actively to facilitate the transfer of Rural Area and Resource Lands development rights to: - a.
 Preserve the rural environment, encourage retention of resource-based uses and reduce service demands; - b.
 Provide permanent protection to significant natural resources; - c.
-Increase the regional open space system; - d.
-Maintain low density development in the Rural Area and Resource Lands; and - e.
-Provide mitigation for the impacts of urban development on global warming by reducing emissions from transportation and sequestering carbon through retention of forest cover. - R-315 To promote transfers of development rights, King County shall: - a.
-Facilitate transfers from private property owners with sending sites to property owners with receiving sites; - b.
-Operate the King County TDR Bank to buy and sell development rights; - Work with cities to develop interlocal agreements that encourage transfers of development rights into cities; and d.
-Seek public amenity funding to enhance the livability of incorporated area receiving site neighborhoods accepting increased densities.
+Increase the regional open space system; - Maintain low density development in the Rural Area and Resource Lands; and e.
+Provide mitigation for the impacts of urban development on global climate change ((warming)) by simultaneously reducing transportation-related greenhouse gas emissions from exurban development ((transportation))